loga1988/MicroserviceA/README.md

 proxy pattern -- setting up a service that acts as an intermediary between clients and backend services

 Okta -- Okta is a cloud-based identity and access management service.
-It provides features for secure authentication and authorization,
+It provides features for secure authentication and authorization.

+Different ways of communicating between microservices HTTP/REST -- synchronous messaging queue/event streaming -- async